kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0212 Charter rules for u.s. and foreign direct air carriers.md

 \(f\) A certificated or foreign air carrier operating a U.S.-originating passenger charter shall be responsible to return to his or her point of origin any passenger who purchased round trip transportation on that charter and who was transported by that carrier on his or her outbound flight; except that this provision shall not apply in cases where the return transportation is to be provided by another certificated or foreign air carrier.

-\(g\) A certificated or foreign air carrier may not perform any charter flight for which a statement of authorization is required under §212.9 until one has been granted by the Department.
+\(g\) A certificated or foreign air carrier may not perform any charter flight for which a statement of authorization is required under [[Volume 4/A Economic regulations/0212 Charter rules for u.s. and foreign direct air carriers.md#§212.9   Prior authorization requirements.|§212.9]] until one has been granted by the Department.
 In addition, if a foreign air carrier is required to obtain a statement of authorization under paragraph (e) of that section, neither it, not any charter operator, or any other person shall advertise or sell any passenger charter services except those that have been specifically authorized by the Department.

-\(h\) A certificated air carrier may not operate charters where such operations would result in a substantial change in the scope of its operations within the meaning of part 204 of this chapter.
+\(h\) A certificated air carrier may not operate charters where such operations would result in a substantial change in the scope of its operations within the meaning of [[Volume 4/A Economic regulations/0204 Data to support fitness determinations.md|part 204 of this chapter]].

-\(i\) A certificated air carrier may not limit its baggage liability for interstate charter flights except as set forth in part 254 of this chapter.
+\(i\) A certificated air carrier may not limit its baggage liability for interstate charter flights except as set forth in [[Volume 4/A Economic regulations/0254 Domestic baggage liability.md|part 254 of this chapter]].

 \(j\) A certificated air carrier may not, except as set forth in part 121 of the Federal Aviation Regulations ([[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0121 Operating requirements  domestic, flag, and supplemental operations.md|14 CFR part 121]]), limit the availability, upon reasonable request, of air transportation and related services to a person who may require help from another person in expeditiously moving to an emergency exit for evacuation of an aircraft.